Vegan Double Chocolate Chip Cookies

 If you love cookies and chocolate then you are going to adore these cookies!
-They are super soft and chewy, with big chunks of white and dark chocolate chips inside.
+They are super soft and chewy, with big white and dark chocolate chips inside.
 They are one of my all-time favourite treats to make and they remind me a lot of the freshly-made cookies I used to get from my local bakery.

-I have to warn you that these cookies are not for the faint of heart!
-They are very large and very indulgent.
+Before you begin baking, I must warn you that these eggless double chocolate cookies are not for the faint of heart!
+They are *very* large and very indulgent.
 Go big or go home, am I right?

-I used to make these cookies all the time before I went vegan.
+I used to make dairy-free double chocolate cookies all the time before I went vegan.
 I wondered what they would taste like if I veganised them and I’m glad to say that they taste exactly the same!
 Turns out that making them without eggs was pretty easy.